abiketechie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. esreveR > Write a script that reverse its input
 22. DJ Cut Killer > Write a script that displays all users and their home directories, sorted by users.
 7. It is a good file that cuts iron without making a noise > Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+23. Empty casks make the most noise > Write a command that finds all empty files and directories in the current directory and all sub-directories